anomalylabs/country-field_type/documentation/general/configuration.md

 ### `default_value`

-The default country for the country select.
+The default country selected.
+Any valid 2-digit ISO country code can be used.
+The default value is `'US'`.

 ### `top_options`

-An array of countries to put at the top of the country select.
+An array of countries to put at the top of the country dropdown.
+Any array of valid 2-digit ISO country codes can be used.
+There are no top options by default.

+### `handler`

+The options handler callable string.
+Any valid callable class string can be used.
+The default value is `'Anomaly\CountryFieldType\CountryFieldTypeOptions@handle'`.

+The handler is responsible for setting the available options on the field type instance.

+**NOTE:** This option can not be through the GUI configuration.